 When ordering online you are limited in age selection.
 Chicks at a day old are still absorbing the yolk and can go without food or water.
 Much past that and they would die of thirst during shipment.
-Local breeders and hatcheries often only keep birds for a short time to ensure new blood lines.
+Local breeders and hatcheries often only keep birds for a short time to ensure new bloodlines.
 These birds are either killed or sold.
 Getting a few different aged chickens can help with keeping a stable number of eggs being laid.
 This also would be a good option for someone looking for eggs without waiting the 24 weeks.

-Start up with chicks is much quicker than with incubating.
-With chicks you get to come home from purchasing your birds and start forming a relationship.
-With eggs you have to wait 21 days before you even know if you will have birds to bond with.
+Startup with chicks is much quicker than with incubating.
+With chicks, you get to come home from purchasing your birds and start forming a relationship.
+With eggs, you have to wait 21 days before you even know if you will have birds to bond with.
 Bonding with your chickens tend to keep them friendlier and makes it easier to check eggs.
 This can also come in handy for sick birds that need care – it is easier to handle birds that are used to humans than ones that are not.

 Different breeds of chickens carry different traits, egg color, temperament, egg production, and size are all different in different breeds.
 Choosing one breed and sticking with it is fine, however, mixing it up is nice too.
-Having a few chickens for looks, a few production layers, and a few specialty birds is becoming common in the backyard chicken world.
+Having a few chickens for looks, a few production layers, and a few specialty birds are becoming common in the backyard chicken world.
 Find breeds that work best in your situation.
 Are you in the city and need quiet birds?
 Do you want pretty eggs in multiple colors?
-Do you want birds that forage well in a free range setting?
+Do you want birds that forage well in a free-range setting?
 Questions like these will help choose what breed(s) is right for you.

 Different breeds of birds run different prices, by watching sales at farm stores you can get chicks as low as $0.45 each.
 By purchasing from a breeder of rare specialty birds you could pay well over $100 each.
 There are chickens that run $2500 each.
 Really there is a chicken to fit any budget.
 The rest of the cost is the same for hatching and purchasing.
 Heat lamps, food, coop, bedding, and any medical.
 Chickens are extremely varied in the setup costs.
 There are coops for sale running $1000 – $10,000; some of these are fully decked out and nicer than many homes.
 You can also up-cycle just about anything to make a coop for chickens.
-Left without a coop chickens will find a place to call home and lay eggs.
+Left without a coop, chickens will find a place to call home and lay eggs.

 Gender selection is a big draw to people purchasing chicks.
 When you hatch your eggs you can expect 50% will be roosters.
 So unless you are planning to eat them you will be getting eggs from 1/2 of what you hatched.
-With purchased chicks you can get them sexed.
+With purchased chicks, you can get them sexed.
 There is some discussion on the accuracy in sexing but on average it runs about 80-90%.
 This means your chances of ending up with a potentially grumpy freeloader are much lower.

-Regardless of what method you choose for acquiring your chickens the steady flow of farm fresh eggs cannot be beat.
+Regardless of what method you choose for acquiring your chickens the steady flow of farm fresh eggs cannot be beaten.
 Chickens are amazingly full of personality and quickly can become pets in a small personal flock.